 ❡ Toasts can be a wonderful educational tradition for your homeschool lunch or dinner table.
 We offer one each week — you can take it up, or make up one of your own (“To North American dinosaurs!”), or invite a different person to come up with one for each meal (“To unpredictability in toasting!”).
 What will you toast in your homeschool this week? 🥂

-🌍 🇲🇿 EVERYTHING FLOWS: Mozambique in southeastern Africa is one of our countries-of-the-week, so our Weekly World River is the Limpopo River, which crosses Mozambique from northwest to southeast and empties into the Indian Ocean.
-You can find its location in your recommended homeschool atlas, and you can read more about it in the Limpopo River entry in Wikipedia or perhaps on your next visit to your local library.
+🌎 🇲🇽 EVERYTHING FLOWS: Mexico in southern North America is one of our countries-of-the-week, so our Weekly World River is the grand Rio Grande, which rises in the U.S. state of Colorado but then flows south and forms part of the border between the United States and Mexico (where it’s often called the Rio Bravo instead of the Rio Grande).
+You can find its location in your recommended homeschool atlas, and you can read more about it in the Rio Grande entry in Wikipedia or perhaps on your next visit to your local library.

 ❡ Children of Ocean: Why not do a homeschool study of world rivers over the course of the year?
 Take the one we select each week (above), or start with the river lists in the World Exploration & Geography section of your world almanac, and make it a project to look them all up in your atlas, or in a handy encyclopedia either online or on a weekly visit to your local library.
 A whole world of geographical learning awaits you. 🌎 🌍 🌏